-Arbitrations are commenced by filing a statement of claim with the applicable arbitration forum, together with a submission agreement and the required fees, which are based on the amount of money in controversy, and the type of arbitration, but which are typically $1,500 but when combined with "hearing deposits" can run into the tens of thousands of dollars depending on the nature of the case and the particular forum.
+Arbitrations are commenced by filing a statement of claim with the applicable arbitration forum, together with a submission agreement and the required fees, which are based on the amount of money in controversy, and the type of arbitration.
+Fees are typically $1,500 but when combined with "hearing deposits" can run into the tens of thousands of dollars depending on the nature of the case and the particular forum.

-All of the securities forums utilize what is known as a Uniform Submission Agreement, which provides a written agreement by the parties to the arbitration to submit the dispute to the arbitrators.
-Sometimes a party to an arbitration will refuse to sign such an agreement, under the theory that by no doing so he can avoid the consequences of an adverse decision.
-However, the author is unaware of any case where an arbitration award was dismissed because of a parties refusal to sign the agreement, and courts have held that parties are bound to the decision, despite the refusal to sign the agreement by virtue of their participation in the hearings.
+FINRA utilizes what is known as a Uniform Submission Agreement, which provides a written agreement by the parties to the arbitration to submit the dispute to the arbitrators.
+Sometimes a party to an arbitration will refuse to sign such an agreement, under the theory that by not doing so he can avoid the consequences of an adverse decision.
+However, the author is unaware of any case where an arbitration award was dismissed because of a party's refusal to sign the agreement, and courts have held that parties are bound to the decision, despite the refusal to sign the agreement by virtue of their participation in the hearings.
 In the author's experience, the refusal to sign the Uniform Submission Agreement, particularly in the case of a registered person, only serves to annoy the arbitrators and the forum, and to place the credibility of the party in doubt before the hearings even begin.

 The Statement of Claim